Palghar

 Palghar is a prominent town in the Konkan division of Maharashtra state, India, and a municipal council.
 It is strategically located within the Mumbai Metropolitan Region, and has been the administrative capital of the Palghar district since 2014.
 Palghar plays a crucial role in Western Line of the Mumbai Suburban Railway in the busy Mumbai-Ahmedabad rail corridor.
 The town is located approximately 87 kilometers north of Mumbai, about 35 kilometers north of Virar, and about 24 kilometers west of the Mumbai-Ahmedabad National Highway at Manor.
-Mumbai is approximately 50 km from Palghar.
+Palghar is located in western part of Maharastra.Mumbai is approximately 50 km from Palghar.

 History

 Palghar has a history intertwined with the ancient district of Thane.
 The tehsils of Jawhar, Vasai, and Palghar are known for their rich historical legacy.

 Palghar also played a crucial role in the Quit India Movement of 1942, where it was one of the important points in the Chale Jao Movement.

 Demographics

 At the 2011 census of India, Palghar had a population of 68,930.
 Males numbered 36,523 (52.9%) and females 32,407 (47.1%).
 The literacy rate was 77.52%, higher than the national average of 59.5%; male literacy was 81.2% and female literacy 73.35%.
 11.8% of the population was under 6 years of age.

 Marathi is the most widely spoken language with Varli, Vadvali and Vanjari dialects.
 Followed by Gujarati spoken by a sizeable Gujarati and Muslim population.

 Palghar has an urban population of 33,086, thus about 48% of the total population lives in the urbanized area.